gibson9583/oie-web-client/web-administrator/docs/PLUGINS.md

 proxied to the engine and carry the browser's engine session; `/plugin-api` endpoints are **not** authenticated by the engine — add your own checks if you expose anything sensitive.

+> **`server.js` runs arbitrary Node in the web admin process** (it can read this
+> host's filesystem and config).
+Only install plugins from trusted sources — see
+> the "Install only trusted plugins" note above.
+For most needs prefer an engine
+> extension's REST servlet (reachable at `/api/extensions/<path>`, the way the
+> bundled `server-log` plugin works), which runs in the engine with its auth.

 ## Adding UI for custom engine connectors